-Drag near the center to rotate; drag near the outside to zoom
+Drag to rotate; shift and drag to zoom.

 I found that there is a range of speeds that makes a globular cluster.
 Much faster than that and the stars aren't bound together.
 Slower than that and they all collapse towards the center, interact strongly as they all bunch up, then some shoot away forever and others remain in the critical range of speeds.
 As you add more stars, the critical speed leaves the cluster sparser overall.
 That means that clusters with more stars have collisions (for any given star) less likely.